 If you’re getting your coffee from a roaster or coffee shop, tell them your brewing method and they’ll get you the proper size grind.

 Here is a breakdown of basic grinds for a few different methods:

 - Drip coffee maker: Coarse

 - Espresso maker: Fine

-For the best tasting strong coffee, buy the beans and grind them yourself.
-To keep them fresh, grind them in small amounts and store them (no more than 5 or 6 days) in a glass container (somewhere dark and dry).
+For the best-tasting strong coffee, buy the beans and grind them yourself.
+To keep them fresh, grind them in small amounts and store them (no more than 5 or 6 days) in an opaque container (somewhere dark and dry).

 Now let’s look at how to make strong coffee at home.

 It’s great to know how to make strong coffee at home because you can save yourself time and money.
 I like not having to leave the house to get me some strong coffee.

 Making coffee at home can also help people (like me) who have food-related sensitivities.